Shoulder replacement is surgery to replace the bones of the shoulder joint with artificial joint parts.

 After the Procedure

-- You may stay in the hospital for 1 - 3 days after your surgery.
+- You may stay in the hospital for 1 to 3 days after your surgery.

 - While there, you may receive physical therapy to help keep the muscles around your shoulder from getting stiff.